The Expecting Father’s Guide to Paternity Leave in Singapore

 - 2 weeks’ of government-paid paternity leave if their children are born (or adopted) on or after 1 January 2017; or

 - 4 weeks’ of government-paid paternity leave if their children are born (or adopted) on or after 1 January 2024.

 Eligibility for Paternity Leave: Fathers of Biological Children

 For a father to be entitled to paternity leave in respect of a biological child, his child must either:

-- Be a Singapore citizen from birth.
+- Be a Singapore citizen from birth (This includes stillborn births* for children born on or after 1 January 2017).
 A child will automatically be a Singapore citizen from birth if the child is born in Singapore and at least one parent is also a Singapore citizen; or

 - Become a Singapore citizen within 12 months of birth.

 *Paternity leave applicable in the case of children born on or after 1 January 2024 excludes a stillborn child.

 The child’s parents must also have been married: